 Packaging of ceramic water filter system ( plastic receptacle, spigot, lid, etc.)

 The completed ceramic filter element is packaged together with the receptacle and the rest of the parts needed to assemble a complete filter.

-A PDF manual is available through RDIC that outlines, in detail, the process of setting up a ceramic pot filter manufacturing facility, and the equipment and processes involved in producing filters.
+A PDF Manual covering clay pot filter manufacturing is available through RDIC that outlines, in detail, the process of setting up a ceramic pot filter manufacturing facility, and the equipment and processes involved in producing filters.